-The return of capital to investors upon exit from investments, announced at the time of the delist from AIM, will continue until we ultimately exit all of our investments, at which point the cash remaining will be returned to shareholders and the Company wound up.
-We currently anticipate this will occur within the timeframe outlined at the time of our delist in March 2020.
-In the meantime we continue to support our investee companies with both capital and resources.
+The return of capital to investors upon exit from investments, announced at the time of the delist from AIM in March 2020, will continue until we ultimately exit all of our investments, at which point the cash remaining will be returned to shareholders and the Company wound up.
+We currently anticipate this will occur within the timeframe outlined at the time of our delist.
+In the meantime we continue to support our investee companies with both capital and resources and remain confident that satisfactory returns will be made from our investments.